 Interest income and expenses are recognised in the Statement of Comprehensive Income for all financial instruments that are not held at fair value through profit or loss using the effective interest method.
-Interest income on assets held at fair value through profit or loss is recognised in the Statement of Comprehensive Income.
+Interest income on assets held at fair value through profit or loss is also recognised in the Statement of Comprehensive Income.
+Other changes in fair value for such instruments are recorded in accordance with the policies described in Note 1(a).